Ikey Owens: Biography

-Owens later became part of Jack White's all-male backup band the Buzzards, playing keyboards, organ and piano.
-He took part in the world tour in support of White's album Blunderbuss, and later also performed on White's second album, Lazaretto, and was in the middle of the supporting tour of the album at the time of his death.
+Owens later became part of Jack White's all-male backup band The Buzzards, playing keyboards, organ, and piano.
+He took part in the world tour in support of White's album Blunderbuss, and later performed on White's second album, Lazaretto.
+Owens played on the title track of the album and is featured in the music video.
+"Lazaretto" won a Grammy for Best Rock Performance in 2015.
+He was in the middle of the supporting tour of the album at the time of his death.